go101/immutable-value-proposal/README.md

 A notation `v.fixed` is introduced to convert a value `v` of type `T` to a `T.fixed` value.
 The `.fixed` suffix can only follow r-values (right-hand-side values).

-Please note that, although **a value can't be modified through fixed values which are referencing it** (the core principle of the proposal),
-**it is possible to be modified through other normal values which are referencing it**.
-(Yes, this proposal doesn't solve all problems.)
-In other words, data syncrhonizations might be still needed when concurrently reading the values referenced by `*.fixed` values.

 More need to be notes:
 * the notation `[]*chan T.fixed` can only mean `([]*chan T).fixed`, whereas `[]*chan (T.fixed)`, `[]*((chan T).fixed)` and `[]((*chan T).fixed)` are all invalid notations.